Sacred Heart University: Academics

-The university consists of five colleges: College of Arts & Sciences, which includes the School of Communication & Media Arts and the School of Computing; Jack Welch College of Business and Technology; College of Health Professions; College of Nursing and the Isabelle Farrington College of Education.
+The university consists of five colleges: College of Arts & Sciences, which includes the School of Communication, Media & the Arts and the School of Computing; Jack Welch College of Business and Technology; College of Health Professions; College of Nursing and the Isabelle Farrington College of Education.
 Sacred Heart University is accredited by the New England Commission of Higher Education.

+The School of Communication, Media & the Arts is actively involved with local and legal journalism.
+It currently runs the Easton Courier and is actively involved with Fairfield County news.
+The school also funds and produces documentaries, namely Stolen Lives, Flyway of Life, and Ocean State: Rhode Island's Wild Coast.

 Sacred Heart University offers more than 80 bachelor's, master's, and doctoral programs.
-Sacred Heart also offers qualified undergraduates the opportunity to complete an undergraduate degree and a graduate degree with five to six years depending on the degree program.
+Undergraduates may complete an undergraduate degree and a graduate degree within five to six years, depending on the degree program.

-In 2012, the university ranked as America's least affordable university in a Newsweek ranking.

 Campus

 The main campus is located in suburban Fairfield, Connecticut; 50 mi northeast of New York City and 150 mi southwest of Boston.
 The campus area first appeared as a census-designated place (CDP) in the 2020 Census with a population of 1,446.